abdelmonem55/learn-rust/multisig-factory.md

  json!({ "members": members, "num_confirmations": num_confirmations })
 ```

-here we get json format with this data
+here we get json format with this data.